 The respondent is a 28-year-old Pakistani citizen.
 He was part of a 86 people group that crossed the border from Bosnia to Croatia.
 He is able to specify the number of people with precision as the group counted its members on a regular basis.
 The group consisted of male citizens from Pakistan, Afghanistan, India, and Bangladesh, and, according to the respondent, around 15 minors.
 They had been on their way for seven days when they came in touch with Croatian officers in the afternoon of Thursday, November 12th at around two or three o’clock.

 The group had crossed the E65 road between Delnice and Rijeka in the north of Croatia.
-Near 3 road, in the surrounding area or perhaps in the Risnjak national park (coordinates [45.416174, 14.631746]), the group found a place to rest in the forest because three men suffered leg and foot injuries.
+Near the D3 road and the Risnjak national park [45.416174, 14.631746], the group found a place to rest in the forest because three men suffered leg and foot injuries.
 The respondent does not recall seeing any houses around.
 The officers first discovered the three injured men.
 While the rest of the group was trying to run away, they soon realised that multiple officers surrounded the group from different sides.
 The respondent describes that he has seen seven officers, all male, in green clothes.
 They wore green ski masks that only left their eyes and mouth visible.
 According to the respondent, their uniforms had the inscription “policija” on them and all officers bore big guns and wooden sticks from the forest.
 The respondent calls them “commando”.
 As the officers shouted “stop”, “don’t run” and “I will shoot” multiple times, all group members came to a halt, frightened, and sat down.

 While sitting in the grass, the respondent took out some of the bread he had brought.
 He said that an officer came up to him, slapped him in the face with his hand and shouted “Why do you eat?”.
 The group had to sit for what felt like 1.5 hours to the respondent.
 After that, the officers made them walk in line to reach the road, about 20 minutes away at a slow walking pace.
 The officers shouted in Croatian and hit several group members on their backs with the wooden sticks.
 They also took photos of the group with their smartphones.